 If your child receives an unexplained gift, it is important to talk to them about it and investigate further.
 Ask them where the gift came from and if they have been communicating with anyone online.

-If your child is spending an excessive amount of time online, it may be a sign that they are being targeted by an online predator.
-Online predators often groom children by spending time chatting with them online, gaining their trust, and manipulating them.
-They may encourage your child to spend more time online and isolate them from their friends and family.
-It is important to monitor your child’s online activity and set limits on the amount of time they spend online.
-Encourage them to engage in other activities such as sports or hobbies.
+If your child is spending too much time online, this could be a sign that they are being targeted by an online predator.
+Online predators groom children by spending time chatting with them online, gaining their trust, and manipulating them.
+They may encourage children to spend more time online and isolate them from their friends and family.
+So, you should monitor your child’s online activity and set limits on the amount of time they spend online.

 A predator enjoys turning average conversations into intimate physical encounters.
 They often share explicit videos and photos and try to persuade their victims to participate in pornography and cybersex.
 If your child is having conversations that are sexual, this could be a sign that they are being groomed by an online predator.